 1 | Question Your Current Methods

 - I took notes in PowerPoint and then clicked through them to study for exams.
 I achieved great results in college using this terribly inefficient method.
-But this became insufficient in medical school with the large increase in volume of material.
-There are many study strategies I wish I knew sooner, and I cover the key ones in my Pre-Med Study Strategies post.
+But with the large increase in the volume of the material, this became insufficient in medical school.
+There are many study strategies I wish I knew sooner, and I cover the key ones in my Premed Study Strategies post.

-- I would wake up at different times each day, depending on my class schedule for that day.
+- I would wake up at different times each day, depending on my class schedule.
 Some days I woke up at 6AM, some days at 10AM.
-In medical school I quickly learned that the lack of a regular routine not only resulted in poorer sleep, but also killed my productivity and momentum throughout the day.
+In medical school, I quickly learned that the lack of a regular routine not only resulted in poor sleep, but it also killed my productivity and momentum throughout the day.